Here's Sherrie Petersen in her own words:

 And now Sherrie Petersen faces the 7 Questions:

-Question One: What are your top three favorite books?
+Question Seven: What are your top three favorite books?

 It’s hard to narrow down my top three favorites, so I’m going to cheat a little and say that my favorite middle grade series will always be Harry Potter.
 Every time I read those books I discover more about the story.
 I also really love the original Percy Jackson series and The False Prince by Jennifer A. Nielsen blew me away.
 As soon as I finished reading it I handed it to my son and told him he had to read it, and then my daughter had to as well.
 Such a good book!

-Question Two: How much time do you spend each week writing?
+Question Six: How much time do you spend each week writing?
 Reading?

 I usually wake up at 5:30 and write for an hour.
 Sometimes I can sneak in another hour later in the evening.
 I try to binge on the weekend and write 3000-6000 words.
 When I’m not writing I can read almost a book a day, but when I’m working on my own novel it drops to about a book a week, sometimes less.

-Question Three: What was the path that led you to publication?
+Question Five: What was the path that led you to publication?

 WISH YOU WEREN’T is my second complete middle grade novel.
 (There was also a picture book that turned into a novel, but we’re going to ignore that one for now!)
 I wrote WYW in about four months but then spent a lot of time revising.
 Even after I signed with my agent, I ended up rewriting the book based on some excellent notes from an editor at Abrams.
 I finished the first draft back in September of 2009 so it’s taken five years of writing, rewriting and near misses with agents and editors to finally get to this point.
 I’ve written a lot more since then and I’m happy to say that it takes me far less time now to get a book to the point where it’s readable than it did when I started this one six years ago!